Riemannian optimization with a preconditioning scheme on the generalized Stiefel manifold: Preconditioned Geometric Components for the Generalized Stiefel Manifold

-Our goal is to solve problems of the form $\min_{\x\in\elp}f(\x)$ using Riemannian optimization.
-In this section we describe the necessary components required for Riemannian optimization on $\elp$, where we treat $\elp$ as an embedded submanifold of $\R^{d}$.
-In the following, we refer to $\R^{d}$ as the \emph{ambient space}.
-It is important to stress that all our formulas are given in ambient space coordinates, and not in some in some local coordinates of the manifold $\elp$.
+In this section we describe the necessary geometric components required for Riemannian optimization on $\stiefelB(p,d)$ with a preconditioned Riemannian metric.
+In the following, $\matB\in\R^{d\times d}$ is an SPD matrix and we treat $\stiefelB(p,d)$ as an embedded submanifold of $\R^{d\times p}$.
+Unlike previous articles in the literature, we allow for a wider array of Riemannain metrics on $\stiefelB(p,d)$, i.e., the metric is defined via a preconditioning scheme $\matX\mapsto\matM_{\matX}$.
+We refer to the components we develop as \emph{preconditioned geometric components} for $\stiefelB(p,d)$.
+In the following, we refer to $\R^{d\times p}$ as the ambient space.
+It is important to stress that all our formulas are given in ambient space coordinates, and not in some local coordinates of the manifold $\stiefelB(p,d)$.

+In terms of computational costs of the geometric components, we remark that an important feature of the components we develop is that they access $\matB$ only via matrix-matrix products.
+In particular, the formulas do not involve $\matB^{-1}$ but rather $\matM_{\matX}^{-1}$.
+In quite a few problems involving generalized orthogonality constraints, the matrix $\matB$ is given in a (semi-)implicit form, and it is desirable to avoid computing it.
+In many applications, just forming $\matB$ is as expensive as using a direct method.
+However, to use the preconditioned geometric components one can avoid computing $\matB$.